MarinerQ/SealGW/README.md

 2. Run the python script: python musigma_snr_fitting.py [Number_of_Injections] [Network_Name] [Source_Type] [YOUR_PSD_LABEL] [Number_of_CPUs].

-Number_of_Injections: I recommend >30000 for a good fitting.
+[Number_of_Injections]: I recommend >30000 for a good fitting.

-Network_Name: should be a combination of letters "H", "L", "V", "K", "I", "C", "E".
+[Network_Name]: should be a combination of letters "H", "L", "V", "K", "I", "C", "E".
 For O3, it should be "LHV".
 For O4, it should be "LHVK".

-Source_Type: BNS or BBH
+[Source_Type]: BNS or BBH

-YOUR_PSD_LABEL: as mentioned before.
+[YOUR_PSD_LABEL]: as mentioned before.
 Can be "O4", "O3", ...
+In the example we use "170817".

-Number_of_CPUs: e.g., 4.
+[Number_of_CPUs]: e.g., 4.

-Then we can run it like: <tt> python musigma_snr_fitting.py 30000 LHV BNS 170817 4 </tt>
+Then we can run it like: <tt> python musigma_snr_fitting.py 30000 LHV BNS 170817 4 </tt>.
+It takes roughly 3 mins on my Macbook (2.3 GHz 8-Core Intel Core i9).

 3. The code will produce 4 output files. <tt> psd/{YOUR_PSD_LABEL}/snr_A_xxx.txt </tt> saves SNR and Aijs, <tt>psd/{YOUR_PSD_LABEL}/abcd_xxx.txt </tt> saves linear coefficients.
 It has 4 elements, say, a,b,c,d.
 Then you will have $\mu = a\textrm{SNR} + b,\sigma = c\textrm{SNR} + d$.
 And 2 figures, showing the linear fitting and bimodal fitting.

+The a,b,c,d are what we need for localization.

+### single_event/

+Localization for a single event.
+Under development.

 ## TODO

+* Catalog test and pp plot

+* Early warning development.